- Hazardous waste

 Determining if your business generates hazardous waste

 State and federal law require businesses and institutions to determine if their waste is hazardous.
 A business can determine if it generates hazardous waste by carefully reviewing ch.
 NR 661, Wis.
 Adm.
 Code, and by answering the following questions.

 - Is it excluded from the hazardous waste rules?

 - Is it a listed or characteristic hazardous waste?

 - Is it a mixture containing hazardous waste, or is it derived from hazardous waste?

-The publication Is Your Waste Hazardous?
-(WA-1152)can also assist you in the hazardous waste identification process.
+Is Your Waste Hazardous?
+(WA-1152) can help you with the hazardous waste identification process.

 Hazardous waste generator classifications

 If your business or institution generates hazardous waste, you must comply with certain requirements, depending on the quantity of hazardous waste you generate during any given month.
 There are three hazardous waste generator categories: